 Overjoyed and humbled, all at the same time.
 The first time one of my romance novels appeared on the New York Times bestselling list was in 2008, a book called ACCIDENTALLY YOURS.
 When your name appears on a prestigious bestselling authors list such as the New York Times and the USA Today bestsellers lists, it means that lots of readers rushed out to buy your book the very first week it was released.
 My readers mean the world to me, and it’s always such an honor to know they’re that eager for my next romance novel.

-With SUMMER NIGHTS, book 8 of the Fool’s Gold romance novels, I made it as high as #2 on the New York Times bestselling list for mass market paperbacks.
-And equally thrilling, ONLY HIS, Fool’s Gold book 6, debuted at #8 on the USA Today bestsellers list, which is amazing because the USA TODAY list tracks all books – fiction, nonfiction, paperback, hardcover, ebooks… all on one list.
-And ONLY HIS was #8 that week out of all books sold – not bad for a romance novel!
+With SUMMER NIGHTS and THREE LITTLE WORDS, both Fool’s Gold romance novels, I made it as high as #2 on the New York Times bestselling list for mass market paperbacks.
+THREE LITTLE WORDS was #2 with an asterisk, meaning that it was statistically tied for number one!
+Equally thrilling, THREE LITTLE WORDS debuted at #5 on the USA Today bestsellers list, which is amazing because the USA TODAY list tracks all books – fiction, nonfiction, paperback, hardcover, ebooks… all on one list.
+And THREE LITTLE WORDS was #5 that week out of all books sold – not bad for a romance novel!

 What’s next for Susan Mallery, especially for the Fool’s Gold series and the Blackberry Island series?